xuyuji9000/linux-playground/bash/How-Program-Loads.md

 ![execve()](./systemcall-execve.png)

-## What does Unix loader do?

-1. validation(permission, memory requirements etc.);

-2. copying the program image from the disk into main memory;

-3. copying the command-line arguments oon the stack;

-4. initializing registers(e.g. the stack pointer);

-5. jumping to the program entry point(_start).
+## Steps involed in executing a bash script

+1. Shell itself is a process, new command execute within the context of shell

+2. fork() get a PID with everything else stays the same

+3. execve() keeps the new PID, clean the other state up(stack, program user space, etc)

+4. Kernel hand control back to user space program

 ## ELF format